-Sexual This occurs where an Children who: Exploitation (often individual or group takes referred to as advantage of an imbalance appear with unexplained Child Sexual of power to coerce, gifts or new possessions Exploitation or manipulate or associate with other young CSE) deceive a child or young people involved in person under the age exploitation of 18 into sexual activity (a) have older boyfriends or in exchange for something girlfriends the victim needs or wants, suffer from sexually and/or (b) for the financial transmitted infections or advantage or increased become pregnant status of suffer from changes in the perpetrator or facilitator. emotional well-being The victim may have been misuse drugs and alcohol sexually exploited even if go missing for periods of the sexual activity appears time or regularly come home consensual.
-Child sexual late; and exploitation does not always regularly miss school or involve physical contact; it education or don't can take part in education.
+This occurs where an individual or group takes advantage of an imbalance of power to coerce. manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants. and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+The victim may have been sexually exploited even if the sexual activity appears consensual.
+Child sexual exploitation does not always involve physical contact; it can